Erastova-group/Porous_Biochars_Models/README.md

 `oplsaa.ff` - In our simulations we used used OPLS-AA force field.
-To generate a topology files, please follow instructions on http://zarbi.chem.yale.edu/ligpargen and http://polypargen.com.
+To generate topology files, please follow the instructions on http://zarbi.chem.yale.edu/ligpargen and http://polypargen.com.

 -----